Bachelor of Psychology (Honours) (1865)

 Students have the opportunity to study minors in the areas such as health sciences, business, education and social sciences to add the knowledge and skills of other disciplines and to enhance career options and job-readiness.

-This degree is also available for graduate entry.
+This degree is also available for graduate entry, please refer to the admission criteria for further information.

 Students who do not meet the entry requirements for entry into fourth year, or who do not wish to continue to fourth year, must transfer to 1904 Bachelor of Psychological Science (exit only) to graduate.